maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 ### 7.2.1 - System Configuration

-1. Browse to the LAN address of your firewall (https://\<LAN IP\>).
+**1. Browse to the LAN address of your firewall (https://\<LAN IP\>).
 You'll be greeted by a warning about your connection not being private.
 Accept the risks to continue to the site.
 You'll see the login portal of the OPNsense firewall.
-Log in with the root credentials you set during setup.
+Log in with the root credentials you set during setup.**

 ![](_images/31._OPNsense_-_Web_Portal.png)

 *Figure 31 – PROTECT – OPNsense: Web Login Portal*

-2. Upon first login, the Setup Wizard will launch.
-Click "Next."
+**2. Upon first login, the Setup Wizard will launch.
+Click "Next."**

 ![](_images/32._OPNsense_-Setup_Wizard.png)

 *Figure 32 – PROTECT – OPNsense: Setup Wizard*

-3. On the "System: Wizard: General Information" screen, enter your desired hostname, domain name, and language preferences.
+**3. On the "System: Wizard: General Information" screen, enter your desired hostname, domain name, and language preferences.
 The figure shown here uses the settings recommended in the Proxmox instructions.
-When done, click "Next."
+When done, click "Next."**

 ![](_images/33._OPNsense_-Setup_Wizard_-_General_Information.png)

 *Figure 33 – PROTECT – OPNsense: Setup Wizard – General information*

-4. On the next screen, you can leave the "Time server hostname" as default or change if you wish.
+**4. On the next screen, you can leave the "Time server hostname" as default or change if you wish.
 Set the "Time zone" value to your time zone.
-When done, click "Next."
+When done, click "Next."**

 ![](_images/34._OPNsense_-Setup_Wizard_-_Time_Server_info.png)

 *Figure 34 – PROTECT – OPNsense: Time server information*

-5. On the next page, leave the WAN interface with default settings.
-Click "Next."
+**5. On the next page, leave the WAN interface with default settings.
+Click "Next."**

 ![](_images/35._OPNsense_-Setup_Wizard_-_WAN_Interface.png)

 *Figure 35 – PROTECT – OPNsense: WAN interface configuration*

-6. On the next page, verify your LAN IP settings are correct, then click "Next."
+**6. On the next page, verify your LAN IP settings are correct, then click "Next."**

 ![](_images/36._OPNsense_-Setup_Wizard_-_LAN_Interface.png)

 *Figure 36 – PROTECT – OPNsense: LAN interface configuration*

-7. On the following page, verify your root password, then click "Next."
+**7. On the following page, verify your root password, then click "Next."**

 ![](_images/37._OPNsense_-_Setup_Wizard_-_Set_Root_Password.png)

 *Figure 37 – PROTECT – OPNsense: Root password*

-8. Click "Reload" to apply the settings.
+**8. Click "Reload" to apply the settings.**

-9. Next, using the navigation options on the left side of the screen, navigate to Interfaces -\> Assignments.
+**9. Next, using the navigation options on the left side of the screen, navigate to Interfaces -\> Assignments.**

 ![](_images/38._OPNsense_-_Interfaces_-_Assignments.png)

 *Figure 38 – PROTECT – OPNsense: Interface assignments*

-10. Click each interface listed on the left side of the screen.
+**10. Click each interface listed on the left side of the screen.
 With each interface, you can change the name of it by modifying the description.
 Do this for any interfaces you desire.
 You also can modify/verify the IP settings for each interface.
-When done with all interfaces, click "Apply" to apply changes.
+When done with all interfaces, click "Apply" to apply changes.**

 ![](_images/39._OPNsense_-_Interfaces_-_Renaming.png)